-Provided that no such order shall be made after the expiry of a period of two years from the date of commencement of this Act.
+Provided that no such order shall made be after the expiry of a period of two years from the date of commencement of this Act.

-(2) Every order made under this section shall, as soon as may be after it is made, be laid before each House of Parliament.
+(2) Every order made under this section shall, as soon as may be after it is made, be laid before each Houses of Parliament.